floydianslips/TotalRecall/README.md

 ## Anki Deck Conversion
 To convert Anki decks to the appropriate format, download Anki for desktop, download the decks you want to convert and install this extension: https://ankiweb.net/shared/info/1589071665.
 This extension is not made by me but will get the deck in a format that the converter will read.
 Export to "JSON" with only _____ selected in the export options.

+Be sure to edit internals/anki2json/index.js.
+Lines 7-19 describe how you want to map the fields of the anki deck to this new deck.
+Both front/back.

+Then run `node internals/anki2json/index.js`.
+The input file will be "sample.json" by default.
+Does not accept parameters passed in at this time.

 ...

 ## Todo